xwp/add-to-some/README.md

 ## Changelog

+### 1.0.1

+- Added drag-and-drop reordering of enabled share buttons in the admin
+- Renderer output now respects the saved order
+- Bumped plugin and asset versions for cache-busting

 ### 1.0.0

 - Complete refactor with modular architecture
 - Improved code organization and readability
 - Enhanced security and performance